Accessory Dwelling Units

 Our Focus

-The architecture of the home is relatively simple: it’s basically just a miniature house and has to meet all the other applicable building code requirements for structural design, insulation, sprinklers, mechanical electrical and plumbing, etc. A good architect can make sure it looks integrated with the main house, and we always look for opportunities to make the building suitable for aging in place without major renovations in the future.
+The architecture of an ADU is relatively simple: it’s basically just a miniature house and has to meet all the other applicable building code requirements for structural design, insulation, sprinklers, mechanical electrical and plumbing, etc. A good architect can make sure it looks integrated with the main house, and we always look for opportunities to make the building suitable for aging in place without major renovations in the future.

 The more challenging aspect of building an ADU is often the site planning.
 Zoning codes vary widely, so you may or may not be able to get an ADU permitted, even if you technically have room for one.
 A few things that most zoning codes regulate: